qiubee/access-for-all/readme.md

 The main functionalities of Polly consists of:

-1. Creating a poll with the option to add up to 5 questions, and for each question up to 5 answers.
+1. **Creating a poll** with the option to add up to 5 questions, and for each question up to 5 answers.
 The creator can choose the order of the questions being asked.
 Each question has a set time for users to vote.
-2. Joining a poll and vote.
+2. **Joining a poll and vote**.
 The creator of the poll can control when the result will be shown.
-3. Joining a group.
-Polls created by the creator of the group are only accessible to members, and members will be immediately notified when a new poll has been started.
+3. **Joining a group with polls only for members**.
+Polls created by the creator of the group are only accessible to members, and members will immediately be notified when a new poll has been started.

 ## Wireflow